User Manual

 1. Go to the “Configuration Manager” module.

-2. In the “Android” tab, scroll to the bottom of the page and find the “Google Recaptcha” field.
+1. Scroll to the bottom of the “Android” tab and find the “Google Recaptcha” field.

 iOS Integration